xVanTuring/my-electron-react-typescript-boilerplate/README.md

 ### Precommit

-if you don't want auto lint before commit, remove file`.git/hook/precommit` you can also stage changes and run `yarn precommit` to auto fix
+if you don't want auto lint before commit, remove file`.git/hook/precommit` you can also stage changes and run `yarn precommit` to auto fix code

 ## Test